zylx0532/pasztor.at/_posts/2019-05-15-immutable-infra-1.md

 So the content is not a problem.
 However, as I realized, monitoring data is.
 I am using [Prometheus](https://prometheus.io) as a primary monitoring and metrics collection system, and it would be nice if I didn't lose all my monitoring data when I update my servers.
-If you are wondering, yes, I am running Prometheus on the same server my web content is on, but I have an external monitoring setup to.
+If you are wondering, yes, I am running Prometheus on the same server my web content is on, but I have an external monitoring setup too.
 We'll get to that in a minute.

 If my cloud provider had support for network block storage, I could have put the prometheus data on such a volume.
 When I needed to replace the server, I could simply detach it from one server and attach it to the next.
 However, since a